The Okanagan region offers up consistent sunny hot weather and we have enough fun things to keep us coming back every year.

 Beach Fun at Sudbury Beach, Skaha Lake |

 Other highlights would include walking, scooting, or biking along the paved pedestrian pathway along Skaha Lake over to the big playground and splash park at the far end of Skaha Lake Beach.
-En route you'll pass a couple of Tickleberry's Ice-cream kiosks and a smaller "nature playground".
-For more on this area, check out the website for Skaha Lake Park.
+En route you'll pass a Tickleberry's Ice-cream kiosk and a smaller "nature playground."

 Skaha Lake Park Playground |